sippohippo/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ![Package diagram](https://github.com/sippohippo/ot-harjoitustyo/blob/master/dokumentaatio/packagediagram_v3.png)

 The UI package is self explanatory as it contains the script that houses the user interface.
-The services package contains the main programming logic, which is divided into two separate areas.
+The services package contains the main application logic, which is divided into two separate areas.
 Lastly, the entities package houses the main classes that are created, manipulated and stored: users and exercises.
 Left outside of the packages is the main script that executes the program, as well as three helper scripts that contains the initialization of the database and tools for accessing the databases user and exercises tables.

 ## User interface (UI)